QuentinRa/blog.quentinra.dev/programming/web/css/bootstrap/index.md

 ➡️ This is only useful to make more responsive interfaces.
 </div><div>

-For instance, with `d-none` that allow us to hide an element.
+For instance, with `d-none` that allows us to hide an element.

 * `d-none`: always hidden
 * `d-sm-none`: hidden for all aside from mobiles